libvips/pyvips/doc/intro.rst

 :meth:`.write_to_file` writes an image back to the filesystem.
 It can write any format supported by vips: the file type is set from the filename suffix.
-You can also write formatted images to memory buffers, or dump image data to a raw memory array.
+You can also write formatted images to memory, or dump image data to a C-style array in a Python buffer.

 Automatic wrapping
 ------------------